 Business advice - common questions

-With the outbreak of coronavirus, or Covid-19, and subsequent partial closures for schools and childcare providers we know the early years sector is understandably extremely worried about the impact of this on their families and future sustainability.
+We know the early years sector is understandably extremely worried about the impact of Covid-19 on their families and future sustainability.

 We know there are many more questions about how childminders, nurseries and pre-schools will be supported through this outbreak and we're continuing to raise these to government.